How do lenders calculate your living expenses when assessing your home loan application?

 The Household Expenditure Method

 The HEM is the more widely used of the two methods and is based on more than 600 items in the ABS Household Expenditure Survey (HES).
 The HEM is calculated as the median spend on absolute basics (food, utilities, transport, communications, kids’ clothing) and the 25th percentile spend on discretionary basics, which includes expenses like alcohol, eating out and childcare.
 Non-basic expenses, for example overseas holidays, are excluded from calculations.
+Rent or mortgage payments are also not included in the HEM.

 The Henderson Poverty Index